Module: Tins::GO

 .go(s, args = ARGV, defaults: {}) ⇒ Hash{String => Object}

 Parses the argument array args, according to the pattern s, to retrieve the single character command line options from it.
-If s is ‘xy:’ an option ‘-x’ without an option argument is searched, and an option ‘-y foo’ with an option argument (‘foo’).
-To disable the ‘-x’ option, pass ‘~x’.

 The defaults argument specifies default values for the options.

-An option hash is returned with all found options set to a truthy value representing the number of times they were encountered, or ‘false` if not present.
+An option hash is returned with all found options set to a truthy value representing the number of times they were encountered, or false if not present.
 When a default value is specified and the flag is not present, the default value is used instead.

 Examples: